nikolaospapachristou/CancerSymptomNetworks/README.md

 # CancerSymptomNetworks

 This is a demo of the application of Bayesian Networks (BNs) on cancer symptoms.
-If you are viewing this in github you can find its html form in the following link.
+If you are viewing this from github you can find its html form in the following link.
 * [https://nikolaospapachristou.github.io/CancerSymptomNetworks/](https://nikolaospapachristou.github.io/CancerSymptomNetworks/)

 Below please find attached **a list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
 The dataset consisted of 1328 patients, and 38 symptoms.
 The networks were created by the **symptom dimension of occurrence**.